 It’s especially useful for teams that want AI to handle routine legal work with consistency.
 Firms that rely on dependable workflows rather than customization usually prefer CoCounsel’s approach.

-Aline is ideal for organizations that want more than point solutions, especially legal, sales, finance, procurement, and operations teams that work with a high volume of contracts.
+Aline is ideal for organizations that want more than point AI solutions, especially legal, sales, finance, procurement, and operations teams that work with a high volume of contracts.

 Aline is also a strong fit for teams replacing siloed tools and aiming to centralize their entire contract lifecycle.